Wednesday, 29 June 2011

 In conclusion, while Barry never subscribed to the Marxist method of studying historical events I am sure he would not mind me quoting Karl Marx to highlight Barry’s attitude to study.
 In the 1872 Preface to the French edition of Das Kapital Vol. 1, Marx emphasised that "There is no royal road to science, and only those who do not dread the fatiguing climb of its steep paths have a chance of gaining its luminous summits".
 Reaching a scientific understanding was hard work.
 Conscientious, painstaking research was required, instead of philosophical speculation and unwarranted, sweeping generalisations.
 Suffice to say Barry made it to that luminous summit.
-I will miss Barry and so will the past and future students of 17th century England.
+I will miss Barry and so will the past and future students of 17th century English revolution.

 Thursday, 23 June 2011